When considering your options in the mortgage landscape of UK, it might better suit your needs to learn about porting your existing mortgage.

 Porting your mortgage allows you to maintain your current interest rate, which can be a major financial advantage.
 Interest rates fluctuate based on economic conditions and market trends.

-If you secured your current mortgage at a time when interest rates were particularly low, it's likely that the rate you are paying is more favourable compared to current market rates.
+If you secured your current mortgage at a time when interest rates were particularly low, the rate you are paying is likely more favourable compared to current market rates.

 By porting your mortgage, you carry this beneficial rate over to your new property.
 This continuation can lead to considerable savings over the life of the mortgage, especially if you have a significant amount of time left on a fixed-rate deal.